CoderJeffrey/CoderJeffrey/README.md

   - 🔭 I’m currently working as a Software Developer in Information Sciences Institute (USC/ISI)
   - 🌱 I’m currently learning about Angular Framework and Bid Data Analysis.
   - 💬 Feel Free to connect with me.
-I love communicating with strangers.
+I love communicating with everyone.
   - 😄 Pronouns: He / Him

 ## 📫 How to reach me: